KentenRoth/100DaysOfCode/README.md

 Today was a very good day.
 I am really getting into MongoDB and enjoying it.
 I have had a project idea for a while and from what I am learning right now I can really see how I could get this project put together from start to finish.
 I am not sure how the UI will look or how I would design it, but knowing how the database part would work and look and how to connect to it is really making it feel like this project will be something I could work on from start to finish a lot sooner.
 Hopefully I can also add a login and database to my simple garden app that I built as practice before I dive into the deep end of the larger project I want to build that I would share with my family and friends.

 ---

+Day 26

+I did not code much tonight.
+I am extremely tired from work and getting up earlier than normal.
+I did get some time in, but it didn't feel like enough.
+I have also started to notice that my computer is bogging down with the mongo stuff I have been doing.
+I have 2 terminal windows open, udemy video playing, robo t3, and VS code and there are moments that my computer just stops for a couple seconds before it kicks back in.
+I know my iMac is old (mid 2011) but I was really wanting to push off getting a new one until I finally got a new job.

+---